-- 8.6 Total Harmonic Distortion - 8.6.1 When a lift is moving up with rated load at its rated speed, the total harmonic distortion produced by the motor drive at the isolator connecting the lift to the building's electrical supply circuit should be limited to the corresponding maximum allowable value given in Table 8.6.1.
+8.6 Total Harmonic Distortion

+8.6.1 When a lift is moving up with rated load at its rated speed, the total harmonic distortion produced by the motor drive at the isolator connecting the lift to the building's electrical supply circuit should be limited to the corresponding maximum allowable value given in Table 8.6.1.

-Table 8.6.1 : Maximum Total Harmonic Distortion of Motor Drive for Lift
+Table 8.6.1: Maximum Total Harmonic Distortion of Motor Drive for Lift

 Circuit Fundamental Current of Motor Drive, Maximum Total Harmonic

 I (A), Moving Up with Rated Load at Rated Speed Distortion (%) in Each Phase

 I < 40A 40%

 40A ≤ I < 80A 35%

 80A ≤ I < 400A 22.5%

 400A ≤ I < 800A 15%

-8.6.2 When an escalator or passenger conveyor is operating with no load at its rated speed, the total harmonic distortion produced by the motor drive at the isolator connecting the escalator or passenger conveyor to the building's electrical supply circuit should be limited to the corresponding maximum allowable value given in Table 8.6.2.
+- 8.6.2 When an escalator or passenger conveyor is operating with no load at its rated speed, the total harmonic distortion produced by the motor drive at either- - (a) the isolator connecting the escalator or passenger conveyor to the building's electrical supply circuit; or - (b) the circuit protective device serving the escalator or the passenger conveyor should be limited to the corresponding maximum allowable value given in Table 8.6.2.

-Table 8.6.2 : Maximum Total Harmonic Distortion of Motor Drive for Escalator and Passer nger Conveyor Circuit Fundamental Current of Motor Drive, Circuit Fundamental Current of Motor Drive, Maximum Total Harmonic Distortion I (A), with No Load at Rated Speed (%) in Each Phase I < 40A 35%, for electrical supply direct from building's feeder circuit 40%, for electrical supply not direct from building's feeder circuit 40A ≤ I < 80A 35% $80A \le I < 400A$ 22.
+Table 8.6.2: Maximum Total Harmonic Distortion of Motor Drive for Escalator and Passenger Conveyor Circuit Fundamental Current of Motor Drive, Maximum Total H armonic Distortion I (A), with No Load at Rated Speed (%) in Ea ach Phase I < 40A 35%, for electrical supply direct from building's feeder circuit 40%, for electrical supply not direct from building's feeder circuit 40A ≤ I < 80A 35% 80A ≤ I < 400A 22.
 5%

-- 8.6.3 In fulfilling clauses 8.6.1 or 8.6.2, a harmonic correction device can be installed at the motor control centre of the motor drive to reduce the overall total harmonic distortion to the corresponding level in clauses 8.6.1 or 8.6.2. - 8.7 Metering and Monitoring Facilities - 8.7.1 Metering devices should be provided for the electrical supply circuit for the motor drive of each lift, escalator or passenger conveyor, for measurement of voltages (all phase-to-phase and phase-to-neutral), currents (three phases and neutral), total power factor, total harmonic distortion, energy consumption (kWh), power (kW) and maximum demand (kVA).

-8.7.2 In fulfilling clause 8.7.1, a metering device or a set of metering device should be provided for each lift, escalator or passenger conveyor.
+- 8.6.3 In fulfilling clauses 8.6.1 or 8.6.2, a harmonic correction device can be installed at the motor control centre of the motor drive to reduce the overall total harmonic distortion to the corresponding level in clauses 8.6.1 or 8.6.2. - 8.7 Metering and Monitoring Facilities - 8.7.1 Metering devices should be provided for the electrical supply circuit for the motor drive of each lift, escalator or passenger conveyor, for measurement of voltages (all phase-to-phase and phase-to-neutral), currents (three phases and neutral), total power factor, total harmonic distortion, energy consumption (kWh), power (kW) and maximum demand (kVA). - 8.7.2 In fulfilling clause 8.7.1, a metering device or a set of metering device should be provided for each lift, escalator or passenger conveyor.
+In respect of total harmonic distortion measurement, the metering device should be capable of measuring at least up to 31st harmonic order. - 8.7.3 The measurement parameters stated in clause 8.7.1 should be trended every 15 minutes and include hourly, daily, monthly, and annual data.
+The monitoring facilities should be capable of maintaining all data collected for a minimum of 36 months.